hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 be received by exactly one processor, but typically care will be taken to "spray" the items equally over all the reception candidates.

-This choice makes sense when the data doesn't have to be partitioned, usually implying a downstream vertex which can compute the result based on each item in isolation.
+This choice makes sense when the data does not have to be partitioned, usually implying a downstream vertex which can compute the result based on each item in isolation.